-The Newly Diagnosed module was originally piloted in 17 primary care trusts across England before the start of a randomised controlled trial, the gold-standard scientific evaluation in which over 1,000 participants took part.
-This makes the trial one of the largest scientific studies of its kind ever conducted, and the largest global study into education provided at diagnosis of Type 2 diabetes.
+The Newly Diagnosed module was then put through vigorous trialling in 17 primary care trusts across England in a randomised controlled trial, the gold-standard scientific evaluation in which over 1,000 participants took part.
+This trial is still one of the largest scientific studies of its kind ever conducted, and the largest global study into education provided at diagnosis of Type 2 diabetes.
 The results of this important research were published in the British Medical Journal in February 2008.

 The question is frequently asked as to how the DESMOND modules differs from other structured education, and what makes it so special.

-Whilst the curriculum is based on topics most healthcare professionals would of this type, all DESMOND modules are unusual in having a theoretical and philosophical basis.
+Whilst our curriculums are based on topics that would feature in most diabetes-related materials, all DESMOND modules are unusual in that they have a detailed theoretical and philosophical underpinning.

 The DESMOND philosophy informs the whole structure of the patient courses from the choice of topics to the emphasis of the training for Educators, and the style of delivery which focuses firmly on the individual circumstances of the participants.

 The DESMOND philosophy recognises that individualising health risks may improve motivation.
-While it is important not to minimise negative messages of the complications of diabetes, these should be followed by an action plan, which allows people to think positively about their control of their own situation.
+While it is important not to minimise negative messages of the complications of diabetes or the risk of developing diabetes, these should be followed by an action plan, which allows people to think positively about their control of their own situation.

 In all DESMOND modules, individuals are supported to identify their own health risks and then respond by setting personalised goals which are behavioural and specific.
-Supporting people to be confident self managers of their diabetes is essential to achieving these goals.
+Supporting people to be confident self-managers of their condition is essential to achieving these goals.

 Feedback from primary care trusts involved has been positive.
 Healthcare professionals have gained new and transferable skills as Educators, and patients have been full of praise for their experience.
 The DESMOND Programme has also raised awareness of diabetes issues in GP practices, and in some cases even strengthened links between primary care and specialist diabetes services.